SooryaGeorge7/Dental_Decor/TESTING.md

 **Profiles forms.py Test**

+Test case to ensure that the UserProfileForm is created successfully, check if the labels of the UserProfileForm fields match the expected labels, check if the widget attributes of UserProfileForm fields match the expected values, to ensure that the 'user' field is excluded from the UserProfileForm.

 ![Profiles forms.py](docs/unit-tests/profile.test_forms.png)

 **Profiles models.py Test**

+Test case to check if a customer profile is created and contains the expected values and check if the string method of UserProfile returns the expected username.

 ![Profiles models.py](docs/unit-tests/profiles.test_models.png)

 **Profiles views.py Test**

+Test case to check the GET request to the profile view and check the POST request to the profile view with a valid form.

 ![Profiles views.py](docs/unit-tests/profiles.test_views.png)

 #### **Reviews App**

 **Reviews forms.py Test**

+Test case to ensure that the RatingForm contains the expected fields, check the widget attributes of the fields in the RatingForm,ensure that the labels in the RatingForm match the expected labels and verify that the help texts in the RatingForm match the expected help texts.

 ![Reviews forms.py](docs/unit-tests/reviews.test_forms.png)

 **Reviews models.py Test**

+Test case to ensure that the Review model contains the expected fields, check the default values of the Review model, verify the ordering of reviews, check the string representation of the Review model.

 ![Reviews models.py](docs/unit-tests/reviews.test_models.png)

 **Reviews views.py Test**

+Test case for adding a review with an authenticated user, for attempting to add a duplicate review with an authenticated user,for editing a review with an authenticated user,for deleting a review with an authenticated user,Test case for attempting to add a review with an unauthenticated user, Test case for attempting to edit a review with an unauthenticated user,Test case for attempting to delete a review with an unauthenticated user.

 ![Reviews views.py](docs/unit-tests/reviews.test_views.png)